powersync-ja/powersync-js/demos/react-native-supabase-todolist/README.md

 ## Configure The App
 Replace the necessary credentials in the [.env](./.env) file.

+Take note that you will need an Expo account if you want to use EAS for your builds, the Expo project ID should then also be configured in the environment file.

 ## Run the App

 Install the dependencies, including the React Native SDK: